 A 60-year-old Wallerfield man has been added to the number of people killed in accidents for the year after he was knocked down on Friday afternoon.

-At the launch of road safety campaign in Chagauramas today, head of Arrive Alive Sharon Inglefield offered condolences to the bereaved families.
-She highlighted that the deaths of the five men have taken the road fatality toll to 20, compared to eight for the same period last year.
+Head of Arrive Alive Sharon Inglefield said the deaths of the five men took the road fatality toll to 20, compared to eight for the same period last year.

 “This was tragic, a young fire officer, 26, hit a concrete pole and the car disintegrated.
 I want to appeal to, particularly young men who are the ones dying in these collisions, let us take our speed down and designate a sober driver, or call a taxi particularly at this time of the year.